pmoris/ImRex/data/raw/README.md

 ## TCR-epitope sequences

-- `./vdjdb`: contains a data dump of VDJdb TCR-epitope pairs ([https://vdjdb.cdr3.net](https://vdjdb.cdr3.net)), see [./VDJdb/README.md](./VDJdb/README.md) for additional information and statistics of this file.
+- `./vdjdb`: contains a data dump of the 2019-08-08 GitHub release of VDJdb TCR-epitope pairs ([https://vdjdb.cdr3.net](https://vdjdb.cdr3.net)), see [./VDJdb/README.md](./VDJdb/README.md) for additional information and statistics of this file.
 This data can be retrieved and unpacked using `Make data-vdjdb-aug-2019`.
 - `CDR3_control_sequences.tsv`: 500,000 TRB CDR3 sequences from a study
 by Dean et al. ([https://doi.org/10.1186/s13073-015-0238-z](https://doi.org/10.1186/s13073-015-0238-z)).